vrypan/snappub/README.md

 Consumers can make trust decisions based on that identity:

 - accept updates only from the **authoritative publisher**
-- show comments or mentions from known users
+- show comments, mentions, or reactions from known users
 - ignore spam or unknown accounts

 Because Snapchain identity is cryptographically backed, consumers don’t need extra verification roundtrips.